-Independent Commission Against Corruption Certification of the Financial Statements
+Independent Commission Against Corruption Certification of the Financial Statements for the year ended 30 June 2024

-We certify that the
+We certify that the:

-- financial statements for the Independent Commission Against Corruption: - are in accordance with the accounts and records of the Independent Commission Against Corruption; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Independent Commission Against Corruption at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Independent Commission Against Corruption for the financial year over its financial reporting and its preparation of financial statements have been effective.
+- financial statements for the Independent Commission Against Corruption: - are in accordance with the accounts and records of the Independent Commission Against Corruption; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Independent Commission Against Corruption at the end of the financial year and the result of its operation and cash flows for the financial year. - Internal controls employed by the Independent Commission Against Corruption for the financial year over its financial reporting and its preparation of financial statements have been effective.